Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/editing.rst

    | Hotkey:   :kbd:`Shift-K`

-Like *Cut (soft) at Frame*, it cuts a strip in two distinct strips, however you will not be able to drag the end-points to show the frames past the cut of each resulting strip.
+Like *Cut (soft) at Frame*, it cuts a strip in two distinct strips, however you will not be able to drag the endpoints to show the frames past the cut of each resulting strip.

 Although you can adjust the :ref:`duration (hard) <sequencer-duration-hard>` number buttons in the *Strip Input* panel.